 NDIS (plan managed participants)

-Leah does not see clients under Victim Services clients or CTP claims (Motor Accident Insurance).
+Leah does not see patients under Victim Services or CTP claims (Motor Accident Insurance).

 Rebates are available with most private health insurers.
 However, you cannot claim a further rebate if you have already claimed with Medicare.
 The private health option is usually if the patient requires further sessions.